Quivers with potentials for Grassmannian cluster algebras: Quivers with potentials of Grassmannian cluster algebras

 \begin{proposition}\cite[Theorem 8.20]{GLS16} Suppose $(Q,W)$ is a QP over a quiver $Q$ that satisfies the following three properties \begin{itemize} \item[(1)] $W$ is a finite potential; \item[(2)] Every cycle $l$ in $Q$ of length greater then $long(W)$ is cyclically equivalent to an element of the form $\sum_{\alpha\in Q_1}\eta_\alpha\partial_\alpha W$ with $short(\eta_\alpha)+short(\partial_\alpha W)\geqslant length(l)$ for all $\alpha \in Q_1$; \item[(3)] Every non-degenerate potential on $Q$ is right-equivalent to $W+W'$ for some potential $W'$ with $short(W')> long(W)$. \end{itemize} Then $W$ is non-degenerate and every non-degenerate QP on $Q$ is right-equivalent to $W$. \end{proposition}

-\begin{Theorem} Let $Q^{pr}$ be a principal part quiver of a Grassmannian cluster algebra, then the QP $(Q^{pr},{W}^{pr})$ is the unique non-degenerate QP on $Q^{pr}$ up to right-equivalence, and thus the unique rigid QP on $Q^{pr}$ up to right-equivalence. \end{Theorem} \begin{proof} By Remark \ref{rem:nonrigidity}, $(Q^{pr},{W}^{pr})$ is rigid, so if it is unique as a non-degenerate QP then it must be unique as a rigid QP.
+\begin{Theorem} Let $Q$ be a quiver of a Grassmannian cluster algebra, then the QP $(Q,{W})$ is the unique non-degenerate QP on $Q$ up to right-equivalence, and thus the unique rigid QP on $Q$ up to right-equivalence. \end{Theorem} \begin{proof} By Remark \ref{rem:nonrigidity}, $(Q,{W})$ is rigid, so if it is unique as a non-degenerate QP then it must be unique as a rigid QP.
 Since the mutations of two right-equivalent QPs are still right-equivalent, we only need to prove the theorem for the initial QP.

-To do this, we check that the conditions $(1)$-$(3)$ in Proposition \ref{Proposition:uniqueness two} hold for $(Q^{pr}_{ini},{W}^{pr}_{ini})$.
+To do this, we check that the conditions $(1)$-$(3)$ in Proposition \ref{Proposition:uniqueness two} hold for $(Q_{\textrm{ini}},{W}_{\textrm{ini}})$.
 The condition $(1)$ is clear.
 Since the cluster algebra of $Gr(2,n)$ is of acyclic type, so there is a unique rigid QP.
-Otherwise, there exists at least one internal fundamental cycle on $Q^{pr}_{ini}$, and $long({W}^{pr}_{ini})=4$.
-We prove the condition $(2)$ in two steps.
-As before we only consider the case when $k$ and $n$ are odd numbers, see the principal part of the quiver in Figure \ref{Figure:initial quiver1}.
+Otherwise, there exists at least one internal fundamental cycle on $Q_{\textrm{ini}}$, and $long({W}_{\textrm{ini}})=4$.
+We prove the condition $(2)$ in two steps, see the Figure \ref{Figure:initial quiver1}.

-{\bf{Step I:}} Let $\omega$ be a fundamental cycle of $Q^{pr}_{ini}$ and $m$ be a positive integer number.
-We claim that $\omega^m$ is cyclically equivalent to $\sum_{\alpha\in Q_1} \eta_\alpha\partial_\alpha{W}^{pr}_{ini}$, where the length of a path appearing in non-zero $\eta_\alpha$ is $4m-3$, and the length of all paths appearing in $\partial_\alpha {W}^{pr}_{ini}$ is $3$.
+{\bf{Step I:}} Let $\omega$ be a fundamental cycle of $Q_{\textrm{ini}}$ and $m$ be a positive integer number.
+We claim that $\omega^m$ is cyclically equivalent to $\sum_{\alpha\in Q_1} \eta_\alpha\partial_\alpha{W}_{\textrm{ini}}$, where the length of a path appearing in non-zero $\eta_\alpha$ is $4m-3$, and the length of all paths appearing in $\partial_\alpha {W}_{\textrm{ini}}$ is $3$.

 We prove this by induction on the level of $\omega$.
-Assume the level of $\omega$ is $2$ and $\alpha$ be the bottom arrow of $\omega$, then it is cyclically equivalent to $\alpha\partial_\alpha{W}^{pr}_{ini}$.
+Assume the level of $\omega$ is $2$ and $\alpha$ be the bottom arrow of $\omega$, then it is cyclically equivalent to $\alpha\partial_\alpha{W}_{\textrm{ini}}$.
 Moreover,

-where $\eta_\alpha=(\alpha\partial_\alpha {W}^{pr}_{ini})^{m-1}\alpha$ and $\partial_\alpha {W}^{pr}_{ini}$ satisfy the conditions in the claim.
+where $\eta_\alpha=(\alpha\partial_\alpha {W}_{\textrm{ini}})^{m-1}\alpha$ and $\partial_\alpha {W}_{\textrm{ini}}$ satisfy the conditions in the claim.